kittywitch/dork.dev/posts/2024-09-14-2-months-into-my-first-3d-printer.md

 The instruction manual was very, very wrong.
 The connector on the motherboard is 4 pins and marked FILAM, but the connector they point out on the instruction manual is a 3 pin one.
 Equally, the method they provide of routing it through the aluminum extrusion... in doing this, I actually broke the cables of both of the upgrades all in one go, on 2024-08-02.

-The LED strips, while they had routing places in the arms for them and the top of the gantry, I discovered that when I used them regardless it would clamp the wires regardless.
+The LED strips, while they had routing places in the arms for them and the top of the gantry, I discovered that when I used them it would clamp the wires regardless.

 The printer itself is okay, but I can't help but think there are better printers and printer manufacturers out there.
 I would rather Bambu Labs, now.